 By the way, did you know that ADA Cardano is often called the “Ethereum killer”?

 Anyway, in this Cardano vs Ethereum guide, I am going to start by explaining the basics of each project.
-After that, I am then going to talk about how the technology works, including how each of the blockchains verify transactions without a third party intermediary.
+After that, I am then going to talk about how the technology works, including how each of the blockchains verifies transactions without a third-party intermediary.

 Well, what are you waiting for?
 The first part of my Cardano vs Ethereum guide is going to begin by explaining the basics of each blockchain!